ElectroZoid/Tank_game/Pseudocode.md

 draw function:
     call global constants
     fill the background with an image
-    draw player projectile
+    draw player's projectile
-    draw projectile for every enemy in the set draw tank body on basis of current angle draw tank cannon on basis of current angle depending on location of  mouse draw player health
+    draw projectile for every enemy in the set draw player's tank body on basis of current angle draw player's tank cannon on basis of current angle depending on location of  mouse draw player health
     draw kill count text on top left corner

 movement function:
     call global constants
     if a is pressed:
         rotate the tank body in anticlockwise sense if d is pressed: